-Nicknamed "the Pearl of the Gulf", either because of its brilliant appearance at a distance, its ancient history or because of its industrial, oil and entrepreneurial character.
+Fabulous, with an adventurous spirit and a paradisiacal body.
+A brief phrase that comes from the heart and with which Ciudad del Carmen can be perfectly described.
+Nicknamed "the Pearl of the Gulf", either because of its brilliant appearance at a distance, its ancient history, or because of its industrial, oil, and entrepreneurial character.
 For the traveler passing through Campeche, this is a key transit point and full of surprises for curious eyes.

 Ciudad del Carmen is located in the northern part of Laguna de Términos, right between the Palmar Peninsula and Punta de Xicalango.
 If you are traveling from the capital city of Campeche, the transfer will take you a little more than an hour and a half, traveling along Highway 180, a beautiful route that goes along the national coast.
 There is also air connectivity with Mexico City.

 The marine breeze will be the first thing that receives you when arriving on this island, besides the smile of its inhabitants and a great deck of activities to realize.
 Without a doubt, a good way to start exploring it is through its flavors.
 Its municipal market offers the freshest flavors you can imagine.
 Try the roasted fish, a delicacy that the "carmelitas" boasts proudly.
 Add to that dishes like octopus, crab, shrimp, and other seafood.
 Don't forget to order a traditional cocktail.

 The walk after a good breakfast can be done by the boardwalk of Ciudad del Carmen and its magnificent lighthouse, an eternal guide for marine travelers.
 Before your eyes will open the immensity of the Gulf of Mexico.
 It is also likely that your eyesight will meet some oil platform, a symbol of the gigantic oil prosperity that has accompanied this region.